zhangwei03020915/abp/docs/en/tutorials/microservice/part-03.md

 ![abp-studio-generate-proxy](images/abp-studio-generate-proxy.png)

 It will open the *Generate C# Proxies* window.
 Select the `CloudCrm.CatalogService` application, and it will automatically populate the *URL* field.
-Choose the *catalog* module, and check the *Without contracts* checkbox, since we already have a dependency on the `CloudCrm.CatalogService.Contracts` package in the `CloudCrm.Web` project.
+Select the *catalog* module, set the service type to *application*, and check the *Without contracts* checkbox, as the `CloudCrm.Web` project already depends on the `CloudCrm.CatalogService.Contracts` package.

 ![abp-studio-generate-proxy-window](images/abp-studio-generate-proxy-window.png)